ferreras/RepData_PeerAssessment1/PA1_template.md

 MeanPerIntervalWeekEnds <- apply(new_steps[,daytype=="WeekEnd"], 1, mean)
 ```

-2 Make a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+2 Make a panel plot containing a time series plot of the 5-minute interval (x-axis) and the number of steps taken, averaged across all weekday days or weekend days (y-axis):

 ```r